irasin/Pytorch_WCT/README.md

 If you have any question, please feel free to contact me.
 (Language in English/Japanese/Chinese will be ok!)

 ## Notice
-I propose a structure-emphasized mul-timodal style transfer(SEMST), feel free to use it [here](https://github.com/irasin/Structure-emphasized-Multimodal-Style-Transfer).
+I propose a structure-emphasized multimodal style transfer(SEMST), feel free to use it [here](https://github.com/irasin/Structure-emphasized-Multimodal-Style-Transfer).

 ------